yguan/SQL_Scripts/README.md

 `FindObjectsByName.sql`
 * It searches the target object with the LIKE clause, that is, partial name and wild card characters are supported.
+* By default it searches against the current database.
+With the second parameter set to 1, it will search all databases.

 ## Find the usage of a SQL object in a database